Historical demography

 Source: see directly above.
 This table is showing the racial composition of Cape Verde’s population (Branco=White; Mestiço=Mulatto; Negro=Black).
 Plus it also makes a distinction between enslaved black people (escravos) and black people with freed status (livres a.k.a. forro).

 • However a minor degree of slave labour was still maintained right till the end of slavery in 1879.
-Mostly employed in the struggling export sectors of cotton, panos (textiles) and salt.
+Often employed in the mostly stagnant export sectors of cotton, panos (textiles) and salt.
 But also as domestic servants.
 It seems that famines in Cape Verde were much more deadly in the 1700’s/1800’s than in the early period (1400’s-1600’s).
 Sometimes killing more than half of the population!
 This could have meant that replacement by African born slaves was more frequent in later periods than in the 1500’s/1600’s when a high degree of native born “creole” slaves was reported for Cape Verde.

 • So for a subset of Cape Verde’s population there was still continued African geneflow also in the 1700’s/1800’s leading perhaps to some differentiation in African ethnic origins between islands as well as socially defined subgroups on the same island.
 DNA research has already shown this to be the case to some degree.
 This chart below is showing the number of slaves in later periods and also how close to 50% of them were located on Santiago.
 However their relative share in the Santiago population itself remained below 20%.